rxwei/cuda-swift/README.md

 # CUDA for Swift

-This project provides a *native* Swift interface to CUDA.
+This project provides a native Swift interface to CUDA with the following features/goals:

+* Value types
+* Type safety
+* Cross-platform
+* Real-time compilation
+* Operator overloading
+* Xcode Playground support

 ## Components